Current Exhibit

 Let’s celebrate our country’s 250th!

-The society’s 2026 Town Hall exhibit will do just that.
 In the meantime, a little local history lesson.

 In July 1975, the city council approved its first city park on a 10-acre site at White Chapel north of FM1709.
 Plans included a community center, swimming pool, tennis courts, two baseball diamonds, a soccer and football field, playground and picnic areas estimated to cost $500,000.